parrt/msds692/notes/flask.md

 # Python-based websites with flask

 Making a web server in Python is fairly easy if we use, yet another library, [Flask](http://flask.pocoo.org/).
-Flask provides *annotations* that map URL file specifiers to Python functions.
+Flask provides *annotations* that **map URL paths to Python functions**.
 Every URL for which you want the server to respond, requires an annotation/function combination.

 ### Hello Flask